qualisys/paf-resources/OpenSim Example/README.md

 2. Install Python 3.7.x (64-bit) from https://www.python.org/downloads/ or install a Python distribution such as Anaconda (create a Python 3.7 environment).
 3. Follow these steps to connect Python with OpenSim: https://simtk-confluence.stanford.edu/display/OpenSim/Scripting+in+Python#ScriptinginPython-Windows

-## Processing files using this example
+## Converting files using QTM Project Automation Framework
 1. Open the project 'OpenSim Example' in QTM
 2. Use the Project view in QTM (Ctrl+R) to create a person and session
 3. Capture or import .qtm files